voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 Cancel Member Pending Points

->🚧 Beta endpoint The endpoint is behind a feature flag as it is still in development.
-Contact [Voucherify support](https://www.voucherify.io/contact-support) to unlock the feature for your organization.
-All current parameters and fields are listed and described.
 Cancel manually the pending points for the loyalty card.
 The pending points are determined by the pending point ID.
-Once canceled, the pending point entry with that ID is not listed by the endpoints: List member (with campaign ID, without campaign ID), List campaign pending points.
-This **POST** method does not require a request body and it returns an empty, 204, response.
+Once canceled, the pending point entry with that ID is not listed by the endpoints: List member ([with campaign ID](/api-reference/loyalties/list-member-pending-points-with-campaign-id), [without campaign ID](/api-reference/loyalties/list-member-pending-points)), [List campaign pending points](/api-reference/loyalties/list-campaign-pending-points).
+This **POST** method does not require a request body and it returns an empty, 204, response. 👍 Configuring pending points Pending points are configured as part of an earning rule with [POST Create earning rule](/api-reference/loyalties/create-earning-rule) or [PUT Update earning rule](/api-reference/loyalties/update-earning-rule).

 ### Examples